-How to Ripen a Pineapple (Hint: You Can’t)
+How to Ripen a Pineapple (4 Simple Tips)

 When you pick a pineapple at the grocery store, you dream of those juicy, flavorful pineapples, and you probably wonder how to ripen a pineapple to perfection.
-But ripening a pineapple isn’t scientifically possible.
+But ripening a pineapple after it’s picked isn’t scientifically possible.

 Pineapples can’t ripen after being cut.
 Once they are cut from their stems, which convert starch into sugar, their sugar content can’t increase.
 However, they will get softer and juicier.

 How to Ripen a Pineapple: 4 Common Tips

 There are four ways that you can soften a pineapple and make it more palatable.
 Remember, a pineapple won’t ripen after it’s picked, but it will get softer.

 If you’d like to eat your pineapple in the near future, avoid storing it in the fridge.
 Instead, try one of the following methods.
 You’ll know it’s ready once it gives off a fragrant smell.

 1. Let the Pineapple Soften on the Counter

 If the pineapple isn’t showing signs of ripeness, you can leave it out on the counter.
 After 2-5 days, you should notice the pineapple become more fragrant and begin to change color.
 Once the pineapple is fragrant, it’s ready to cut and enjoy.

 2. Place the Pineapple in a Bag With Other Fruit